acmeair/acmeair-nodejs/README.md

 ### Datastore Choices

 Environment variable dbtype is used to determine the datastore choice.
-See under "More on datastore configuration".
+See under "More on datastore".

 datastore | dbtype value | Meaning
 --- | --- | ---
-[MongoDB](https://www.mongodb.org/downloads) | mongo | The default choice
+[MongoDB](https://www.mongodb.org/downloads) | mongo | The default choice.
+Assume started on localhost:27017
 [Cloudant](https://cloudant.com) | cloudant |